Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 A territory plan without measurement is management theater.
 Leaders who “set it and forget it” usually end up with stale coverage, frustrated reps, and a forecast they can’t defend.

 The turnover risk is real.
-Fullcast notes that poor territory planning is a primary driver of sales turnover reaching 27% annually, while high-performing teams use quarterly health checks and annual redesigns to maintain growth and alignment.
-I don't need much convincing there.
-Reps will tolerate pressure.
-They won't tolerate chaos that feels avoidable.
+Fullcast notes that poor territory planning is a primary driver of sales turnover—about 27% annually—while high‑performing teams use quarterly health checks and annual redesigns to stay aligned.
+Reps tolerate pressure; they’ll reject avoidable chaos.
+4

 - Is the rep building enough pipeline for the book they own?